Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Start

-Obtaining a green card for your parents comes with a host of benefits for them including the ability to live permanently in the United States (with no expiration date), the ability to seek employment with work authorization, access to social benefits, travel flexibility and more.
+A green card for parents is a permanent resident card that allows parents of U.S. citizens to live and work permanently in the U.S. Obtaining a green card for your parents comes with a host of benefits including the ability to live permanently in the United States (with no expiration date), the ability to seek employment with work authorization, access to social benefits, travel flexibility, and more.

 This is important to keep in mind because by petitioning for your parents’ green card, you assume financial responsibility for supporting them.